MichaelAquilina/zsh-you-should-use/README.md

 Simple zsh plugin that reminds you that you should use one of your existing aliases for a command you just typed.

-`you-should-use` supports detection of aliases, global aliases and git alises.
+Also supports detection of global and git aliases.

 Usage
 -----